-McCorvey spent her last six years (2012-18) as an assistant coach at Michigan out of the Big Ten.
+McCorvey spent her previous six years (2012-18) as an assistant coach at Michigan out of the Big Ten.

 A four-year captain at St. John’s from 2006-10, she helped build up the Michigan women’s basketball program during her six seasons in Ann Arbor.

-One of her responsibilities over her last five years has been the development of her post players, helping pave the way for a second-round NCAA Tournament appearance for the Wolverines in 2017-18.
+One of her responsibilities over her previous five years at Michigan was the development of her post players, helping pave the way for a second-round NCAA Tournament appearance for the Wolverines in 2017-18.